kotools/types/.github/ISSUE_TEMPLATE/experimental-feature.md

 ---
-name: Experimental Feature Template
+name: Experimental Declaration
-about: New request for introducing an experimental feature.
+about: New request for introducing an experimental declaration.
 title: New $DECLARATION
 labels: feature
 ---